Akarshit/react-custom-single-select/README.md

 `customStyle` - accepts a style object with the following properties:

 1. `Container`: These style will be applied to whole container of select.
+1. `Header`: These style will be applied to the header of select component.
+1. `List`: These style will be applied to the dropdown list.
 1. `Item`: These style will be applied to the individual item

-1. `List`: These style will be applied to the dropdown list.
+### Styling guide:

+The package uses https://stitches.dev/ for styling.
+You can pass any compatible style in the `customStyle` object.
+A few important properties to help you styling the component are:

+1. `Item.isSelected`: set to "true" if item is selected, else "false".
+Note this is a string not boolean.
+1. `Item.isHeader`: set to "true" if item is being displayed in the Header, else "false".
+Note this is a string not boolean.